 What does the salon experience mean to you?
 We often think about how clients are greeted at reception, offering them a beverage, making sure they’re comfortable.
 But the experience can be so much more than that.
 If you want your clients to stop purchasing their hair products from large beauty retailers, you need to step up your salon experience in a serious way.

 Let’s look at Glossier, a beauty brand that launched in 2014 and quickly developed a cult following.
-How did Glossier manage to amass such a loyal customer base so quickly?
+How did Glossier manage to amass such a loyal customer base?

 By creating immersive brand experiences.